nono/cozy-desktop-experiments/RFC/README.md

 The design of the actual version of cozy-desktop is explained on https://cozy-labs.github.io/cozy-desktop/doc/developer/design.html.
-It was written for Cozy v2, several years ago, with some asumptions that are no longer relevant.
-In particular, I made the tradeoff to accept that a move on the local file system can be sometimes detected and handled as if the file was deleted and recreated.
+It was written for Cozy v2, several years ago, with some assumptions that are no longer relevant.
+In particular, I made the trade-off to accept that a move on the local file system can be sometimes detected and handled as if the file was deleted and recreated.
 This is not acceptable for Cozy v3, where a file on the cozy instance can have references.

 I also have more experience on the subject, like knowing the tricks and traps of inotify, fsevents and ReadDirectoryChangesW.
 And even if the core